 I admit I can get so busy that I don’t even remember if I had breakfast today.
 But I have to make a conscious effort to take care of my nutritional needs as much as I tend to worry and stress over my kid’s nutritional needs.
 Is that off balance?
 Helping me to make the right choices in my diet can also help them to make the right choices too.

-Therefore, taking care of our physical well-being is by providing our bodies with a well-needed daily supply of nutritious foods such as grains, nuts, fruits, and vegetables, etc. Don’t forget to include water as well.
+Therefore, taking care of our physical well-being by providing our bodies with a well-needed daily supply of nutritious foods such as grains, nuts, fruits, and vegetables is a must.
+Don’t forget to include water as well!

 Incorporating rest into our daily schedule is the body’s way of replenishing, especially when we are not active.
 I do believe that 7 to 8 hours is a good balance for moms.
 Sleep helps us to feel more energized and ready for the day ahead.